kimtonyhyun/analysis/docs/eventdetect.md

 Detector >> 58
 Detector >>
 ```
-will highlight Trial 58 in the Local view.
+will highlight Trial 58 in the Local view as follows:

 To exit from the interaction loop of `detect_events`, type "q" in the Command Window:
 ```